-HWDSB community members are able to learn, work, and access services and facilities in all HWDSB environments without facing anti-Black racism, discrimination or harassment.

-Structures to ensure a proactive approach to identify and address biases, barriers and discriminatory actions related to anti-Black racism including:
+- HWDSB community members are able to learn, work, and access services and facilities in all HWDSB environments without facing anti-Black racism, discrimination or harassment. - Structures are in place to ensure a proactive approach to identify and address biases, barriers and discriminatory actions related to anti-Black racism including: - Supportive positive learning and workplace environments where all students and staff feel safe, supported and accepted. - Support inclusive community partnerships and engagement as well as communicate ongoing progress on related goals and strategies. - o Advance barrier-free practices in recruitment, hiring and promotions.

-- Supportive positive learning and workplace environments where all students and staff feel safe, supported and accepted. - Inclusive community partnerships and engagement Barrier-free practices in recruitment, hiring and promotions. - Workforce diversity and leadership that is inclusive of Indigenous, racialized and Black employees. - Data collection, analysis, and reporting for evidence-based decision-making. - Understanding amongst all members of the HWDSB community of systemic racism and anti-Black racism. - Understanding of the Canadian Black Community and Black history in Hamilton.
+- Support workforce diversity and leadership that is inclusive of Indigenous, racialized and Black employees and honors intersectional identities. - Enhance data collection, analysis, and reporting for evidence-based decision-making and clearly communicating how the data will be used. - o Increase understanding of systemic racism and anti-Black racism. - Identify and address acts and systems of White Supremacy. - Increase understanding of the Canadian Black Community and Black history in Hamilton.